tawnyalee/C769-ROM3/task1_ROM3.md

 ### What are the common reasons for task 1 being returned?

 1. No instructor signature on the approval form.
 You need to send it to us and get a signature *before* submitting it.

-Both boxes or no boxes are correctly marked on the waiver form. *Mark one and only one box*.
+2. Both boxes or no boxes are marked on the waiver form. *Mark one and only one box*.

 Note, the waiver form is **only** required if your project includes restricted information.
 Task 1 *B: Capstone Release Form*, passes automatically if no waiver form is submitted, i.e., the waiver is only needed if it's needed.